google/magika/.github/ISSUE_TEMPLATE/new_content_type_request.md

 ---
-name: New file type request
+name: New content type request
-about: Suggest a new file type for Magika to detect
+about: Suggest a new content type for Magika to detect
-title: "[NEW FILE TYPE REQUEST]"
+title: "[NEW CONTENT TYPE REQUEST]"
-labels: 'Type: Enhancement'
+labels: 'missing content type'
 assignees: ''

 ---